eda-ricercatore/sardegna-scala/README.md

 ## Books Not Covered Yet

-+ Hunt2014
-	- "A Beginner's Guide to Scala, Object Orientation and Functional Programming"
-+ Lewis2013a
-	- "Introduction to the Art of Programming Using Scala"
-+ Subramaniam2015
-	- "Pragmatic Scala: Create Expressive, Concise, and Scalable Applications"
-+ Sathyanarayanan2016
-	- "Reactive Programming with Scala and Akka: Harness reactive programming to build scalable and fault-tolerant distributed systems using Scala and Akka"
 + Alexander2013a
 	- "Scala Cookbook: Recipes for Object-Oriented and Functional Programming"
 + Bedrytski2016
 	- "Professional Scala"
++ Hunt2014
+	- "A Beginner's Guide to Scala, Object Orientation and Functional Programming"
 + Hunt2013a
 	- "Scala Design Patterns: Patterns for Practical Reuse and Design"
 + Jancauskas2016
 	- "Scientific Computing with Scala: Learn to solve scientific computing problems using Scala and its numerical computing, data processing, concurrency, and plotting libraries"
++ Lewis2013a
+	- "Introduction to the Art of Programming Using Scala"
 + Phillips2014a
 	- "Scala Puzzlers: The fun path to deeper understanding"
++ Sathyanarayanan2016
+	- "Reactive Programming with Scala and Akka: Harness reactive programming to build scalable and fault-tolerant distributed systems using Scala and Akka"
++ Subramaniam2015
+	- "Pragmatic Scala: Create Expressive, Concise, and Scalable Applications"
++ Torra2016
+	- "Scala: From a Functional Programming Perspective, An Introduction to the Programming Language"